-Nearly every JLI character was either killed, turned evil, or otherwise made tragic during Dan Didio's administration of DC Comics.
-This earned them a lot of fan hate.
+Nearly every JLI character was either killed, turned evil, or otherwise made tragic during Dan DiDio's administration of DC Comics.
+This earned him a lot of fan hate.

-Never Live It Down: The series' frequent use of self-deprecating humor had a somewhat negative impact on the cast after the book was cancelled, with most of the characters branded as incompetent jokesters by their fellow superheroes.
+The series' frequent use of self-deprecating humor had a somewhat negative impact on the cast after the book was cancelled, with most of the characters branded as incompetent jokesters by their fellow superheroes and even other writers.
 Blue Beetle was probably hit the hardest by this, being regarded as an annoying buffoon right up until his violent death.

 The Super Buddies mini-series essentially opened with a Where Are They Now segment showing just how far most of the JLI members had fallen since their time on the League.
 For instance, Fire was reduced to operating a soft-core porn website, and L-Ron was now shown working at a burger joint.

 Guy Gardner will never ever live down getting knocked out by Batman in one punch.

 Also subverted with Booster Gold as he was already viewed as a bit of an incompetent glory hound before the series (and loved by readers for that very reason).
 As the exposure the series lead to Booster appearing in more series, his writers capitalized on the JLI's infamy by having Booster use his reputation to his advantage.

 Tear Jerker: The funeral issue for Mr. Miracle was this from beginning to end.